-The rules provide for the denial of the right of appeal, but only in a few circumstances:
+The rules provide for the denial of the right of appeal when one of four conditions are met.
+They are detailed in rule 70.3.

-- If the protest committee is a properly constituted international jury under Appendix N (International Juries). - If the NoR or SIs so state, the right of appeal may be denied provided that: - The event qualifies competitors for a subsequent event, under rule 70.5(a) (US Sailing prescribes that its approval is required for such events desiring this procedure); - US Sailing approves the denial of appeal and the event is not open to competitors from other national authorities, under rule 70.5(b); - US Sailing and World Sailing agree, provided the PC includes at least two International Judges, under rule 70.5(c).
+- If the protest committee is a properly constituted international jury under Appendix N (International Juries).
+The three other conditions under which the right to appeal may be denied If the NoR or SIs so state, are: - The event qualifies competitors for a subsequent event, under rule 70.3(b) (US Sailing prescribes that its approval is required for such events desiring this procedure); - US Sailing approves the denial of appeal and the event is not open to competitors from other national authorities, under rule 70.3(c), and; - US Sailing and World Sailing agree, provided the PC includes at least two International Judges, under rule 70.3(d).